-- 1. Complete the core courses in economic theory, mathematical methods in economics, and econometrics. - 2.
-Pass a comprehensive examination in microeconomic theory, macroeconomic theory, and econometrics. - Complete other course requirements as specified in the document The Doctoral Program in Economics, available from the Department of Economics. - Demonstrate competence in two fields of specialization and econometrics. - 5.
-Present a research paper at the Department of Economics spring conference. - 6.
-Present a dissertation proposal to the student's guidance committee. - 7.
+- Complete the core courses in economic theory, mathematical methods in economics, and econometrics. - 2.
+Pass a comprehensive examination in microeconomic theory, macroeconomic theory, and econometrics. - Complete other course requirements as specified in the document The Doctoral Program in Economics, available from the Department of Economics. - 4.
+Demonstrate competence in two fields of specialization and advanced methods. - Present a research paper at the Department of Economics spring conference. - Present a dissertation proposal to the student's guidance committee.

 Write an acceptable dissertation and defend it successfully in a public oral examination.